seolhokim/seolhokim.github.io/_posts/2020-12-05-Linear-transformations-and-matrices.md

 ---
 layout: post
-title:  "Linear transformations and matrices"
+title:  "3.
+Linear transformations and matrices"
 subtitle:   ""
-categories: deeplearning
+categories: mathematics
-tags: remind
+tags: linearalgebra
 ---
 ## Linear transformations and matrices
 1. **What to learn**